-The HBP does not print a hardcopy Provider Directory.
-If you do not have access to a website you can either call Aetna's Concierge toll-free at 833.414.2331 or the Health Benefit Program Customer Service Unit at 216.986.1050, option 1 or toll-free at 888.246.6648, option 1 to request a listing of doctors in your geographic area by physician specialty.
+The Cleveland Clinic Aetna Concierge can be reached toll-free at 833.414.2331 or the Health Benefit Program Customer Service Unit at 216.986.1050, option 1 or toll-free at 888.246.6648, option 1 to request a listing of doctors in your geographic area by physician specialty.
 The Health Benefit Program Customer Service Unit can assist with problem resolution related to claims for healthcare services.